BL1NDX3N0N/UnityFogger/README.md

 #### Entries in m_SplashScreenLogos:

-Splash screen logo entries are contained in blocks spanning 16 bytes.
+Splash screen logo entries are sequentially stored in 128-bit (16 bytes) data blocks with no padding between each block.
 Here is an example entry:

 `02000000 A4280000 00000000 00000040`